Responsive Rhode Island Drug Crimes Lawyer

 Whether a simple marijuana possession charge or a multi-kilo cocaine trafficking offense, and anywhere in between, Attorney Kilroy will use his expertise to vigorously defend your case.
 As a former prosecutor, Attorney Noah J. Kilroy has intimate familiarity with the strategies and tactics that the State and Commonwealth will attempt to use in prosecuting your drug offense.
-Attorney Noah J. Kilroy will use these insights to exploit any weakness in your case, to get illegally obtained evidence thrown out and your charges dropped.
+Rhode Island drug crimes lawyer Noah J. Kilroy will use these insights to exploit any weakness in your case, to get illegally obtained evidence thrown out and your charges dropped.

-At Kilroy Law Firm, our Rhode Island and Massachusetts drug crime lawyers have successfully handled such offenses as:
+At Kilroy Law Firm, our Massachusetts and Rhode Island drug crimes lawyer have successfully handled such offenses as:

 - Drug possession

 - Drug possession with intent to sell

 - Drug cultivation or manufacturing

 - Drug delivery or sale of a controlled substance